Las Cruces Research Station and Wilson Botanical Garden

 - Human-natural system dynamics

-Las Cruces Research Station serves researchers, courses, and natural history visitors and offers comfortable accommodations for up to 100 people.
+Las Cruces Research Station serves researchers, courses, and natural history visitors.
+The station offers comfortable accommodations for up to 100 people.

 - We offer delicious meals in the dining hall, potable water, laundry service, Wi-Fi, gift shop, and library.

-- The 365 has of protected area offers 25 km of rugged trails.
+- The 365 hectares of protected area offers 25 km of rugged trails.

-- The Wilson Botanical Garden offers 10 ha of beautiful grounds and extensive collections of plants from the tropics and across the world.
+- The Wilson Botanical Garden offers 10 hectares of beautiful grounds and extensive collections of plants from the tropics and across the world.

 - An observation tower provides outstanding views of the forest reserve and landscape.